DynamicDesignz/Kraken/README.md

 ### Dependencies

 To run Kraken you need two dependecies:
-- Java 1.8
+- Java JRE 8 and above
 - Aircrack-ng 1.1 or above

-You can download Java 1.8 for your platform from the [Oracle Java Website]
+You can download Java JRE 8 for your platform from the [Oracle Java Website]

 #### ***Aircrack-ng 1.1 or above***
 ###### Linux